m-sutt/HHA504_assignment_networking/assignment.md

 - Commit and push this Markdown document, along with the screenshots, to your GitHub repository.

 ## Notes
-**GCP**
+- **GCP**
   - Relatively easy to use i.e., create and delete instances.
   - Friedly UI/UX.
   - The hardest about this was due to my lack of experience with GCP.
-**GCP**
+-**Azure**
   - The creation of a VPC is very simple.
   - I cannot get pass the "Size" option on Azure to create a VM.